 The four floats are pulled around by adults with many children on board, and stop at a place called a "geijo" where a kabuki performance is held.
 Each performance is divided into seven parts, and as they repeatedly move and perform, a performance is held in turn as they arrive at the geijo

-By the way, while the float is being pulled around, the children on the floats "Osan!
-Yarekakero!" , which apparently means something like, "Come on, guys, run hard!"
-It's probably a traditional thing, but it's quite exciting.
+Incidentally, during this procession, the children riding on the floats"O-san!
+Yarekakero!"which apparently means something like "Come on, uncles, run hard!"...
+It's probably a traditional thing, but it's quite a lot of egging on.
 Lol

 If the shouts are slow, they slow down, and if they're fast, they speed up.
 As the kids get more excited, they start talking faster and faster, so it looked like it was quite a challenge for the adults pulling the floats